-3. Extremism is defined by the Crown Prosecution Service as:

-The demonstration of unacceptable behaviour by using any means or medium to express views which:
+- 3. Extremism is defined by the Crown Prosecution Service as: The demonstration of unacceptable behaviour by using any means or medium to express views which: - encourage, justify or glorify terrorist violence in furtherance of particular beliefs, - seek to provoke others to terrorist acts,

+7 The Prevent duty

+8 Promoting Fundamental British Values

-- encourage, justify or glorify terrorist violence in furtherance of particular beliefs, - seek to provoke others to terrorist acts, encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - foster hatred which might lead to inter-community violence in the UK.
+- encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - foster hatred which might lead to inter-community violence in the UK.